ArtemGr/Sidekick/notes/232-speed.md

 → ☑ Login locally
 → ☒ Login on the server
 → ☑ Semi-automatic upload and restart
-→ ☐ Workaround reCAPTCHA, p2p, gun
+→ ☐ Workaround reCAPTCHA
 → → ☐ Experiment with https://en.wikipedia.org/wiki/Xvfb VNC
+→ ☑ Periodic local `check`
 → ☐ Send a warning automatically when close to the end of the reconnect counter
 → ☑ Use the new driver in `check`, to see if the token is valid
 ☐ Use a browser to exchange reactions with the bot, automatically testing liveliness and response time?